 The JetBlue Card Review

-Users will earn 3X points for JetBlue purchases, 2X for dining and groceries, and 1X for everything else.
+Users earn 3X points for JetBlue operated flight purchases, 2X for dining and groceries, and 1X points per $1 spent on everything else.
 The JetBlue Card caters to both those who dine out and cook at home and makes it a convenient way to earn free flights regardless of wherever you end up eating.
 Even the most infrequent of travelers will be able to accumulate a decent number of miles from everyday food purchases.
 TrueBlue points never expire, and there is no cap to the number of points you can earn per category.

-If you’re not brand loyal to any airline and are trying to determine which airline credit card is right for you, keep in mind that most JetBlue’s flights are to destinations on the East Coast.
+If you’re not brand loyal to any airline and are trying to determine which airline credit card is right for you, keep in mind that most JetBlue’s award flights flights are to destinations on the East Coast.
 West Coast stops will be limited to the major cities, and pickings will be even slimmer for flights to the Midwest or Central United States.
 You’ll be in good shape for international flights if you’re visiting the Caribbean, but if you’re planning on traveling to Europe or Asia you’ll likely have to a different airline credit card with more comprehensive international options.
+That said, JetBlue has plans to launch a UK service later this year, meaning the card will offer even more value in the future.

 Ultimately, the JetBlue card a great introductory airline card for those who only fly from time to time (and typically fly JetBlue).
 The lack of an annual fee means that cardholders can earn points at their leisure, without the pressure of spending or traveling a certain amount to make their card “worth it.”
 But beyond its point-earning capabilities, the card has little else to offer in terms of enhancing your booking or inflight experience.
 Cardholders won’t receive freebies such as checked bags and shouldn’t expect red carpet treatment of priority boarding.
 This card’s sole purpose is to earn points towards free flights.